Response to Ian Wood's Review of READER

 The reason for this is simple and relates to the (wrong) idea that violence is always adaptive: virulence is a very inefficient way to insure replication.
 At one extreme, it kills the host, negating a potential vector to spread the disease further.
 It also puts pressure on the host species to develop countermeasures, selects for them (e.g., immune system).
 Over hundreds of millions, billions of years of back and forth, pathogens (especially highly virulent ones) turn out to be the EXCEPTION, and are usually short lived.
 Pathogens trend to lower virulence over time.

 The norm is peaceful coexistence, with frequent examples of cooperation.
-There are 10 times as many bacteria in our guts as human cells in our bodies, and they are critical for our health and we provide them a living space and food.
+There are as many bacteria in our guts as human cells in our bodies, and they are critical for our health and we provide them a living space and food.
 We biochemically communicate with them.
 They have been shown to shape our neural biology and behavior.
 We are symbiotic.
 Every cell in our body has the remnants of internalized bacteria from billions of years ago that have fused with their one-time hosts to make a “super organism”.
 We’ve even swapped DNA with those buggers.

 Same with viruses.
 Our genomes are littered with their remains.
 They have diced and spliced our genomes, helping to drive evolution on the planet.
 Our adaptive immune system can be traced to a piece of parasitic DNA that ended up becoming part of our defense against pathogens.